 c) The cheque was written to pay some liability.

 d) You have to give a written notice of 15 days to the defaulter to pay the amount within 30 days of the dishonor.

 e) Despite your written notice, the defaulter failed to repay.

 However, if the defaulter stopped the payment by any means, this can also be treated as dishonour.
 Take the help of any high court lawyer in Chandigarh to file the case in a Magistrate’s court.

 The court will look into the matter in due time.
-Please keep a record of the fact that you sent the written warming of dishonour.
+Please keep a record of the fact that you sent the written warming of dishonor.
 The receipt of the courier service or post office will hold true in the court.
-Sending only an email regarding the dishonour of the cheque is not a very good idea.
+Sending only an email regarding the dishonor of the cheque is not a very good idea.

-As dishonouring a cheque is punishable offence in India, the defaulter may be sentenced for maximum two years behind the bar.
+As dishonoring a cheque is a punishable offense in India, the defaulter may be sentenced for maximum two years behind the bar.
 This may often accompany a fine of as much as the double of the amount written in the cheque.

 Sometimes, the defaulter appeal in lower courts.
 In these cases, out-of-the-court settlements are very common.
 Ask for legal help from the best advocates in Chandigarh to get the right idea for your own case.